Office of Portfolio Analysis: iCite

 The NIH developed iCite as a bibliometrics dashboard to freely disseminate article-level citation metrics for scientific publications that are indexed in PubMed.
 One stated purpose of this analytic tool was to replace the use of journal level metrics like the Journal Impact Factor in research assessment and portfolio analysis.
 Bulk data are made available through database snapshots and an API.As of 2020, iCite hosts three modules focusing on different types of citation metrics:

 Influence

 The research community called for the use of article-level citation metrics for research assessment instead of journal-level metrics, in the San Francisco Declaration on Research Assessment.
 The influence module of iCite disseminates field- and time-normalized article-level citation metrics like the Relative Citation Ratio.

 Translation

 Because the NIH is particularly focused on science that improves human health, it developed article-level metrics that track the dissemination of basic research findings into clinical research, a process known as bench to bedside translation.
 The Translation module of iCite shows which clinical research articles have cited a given publication.
-For those publicationthat are not yet cited by a clinical research article, the Translation module shows the Approximate Potential to Translate, which is a machine learning estimate of the probability that the publication will be cited by a clinical research article in the future.
+For those publications that are not yet cited by a clinical research article, the Translation module shows the Approximate Potential to Translate, which is a machine learning estimate of the probability that the publication will be cited by a clinical research article in the future.